 T- If we don’t get enough sleep it might make us sad and grumpy and it will be hard for us to concentrate.

-The Sleep Charity came to Stanford School today to see parents and children regarding sleep.
+The Sleep Charity came to Laceby Stanford Primary Academy today to see parents and children regarding sleep.

 This exciting outdoor activity event brought together nature and learning to help improve children’s mental health and gave parents/ carers knowledge and understanding on how to improve their child’s sleep.